JMS Client

 Overview

-The SwiftMQ JMS 1.1 Client API provides a full-featured JMS implementation supporting point-to-point (queue) and publish/subscribe (topic) messaging, request/reply patterns, transactions (including XA), and all standard JMS message types.
-Connections, destinations, and factories are typically obtained via JNDI lookup, with SwiftMQ-specific conventions for naming and configuration.
-The client supports features such as automatic reconnection, duplicate message detection, and message property management.
+The SwiftMQ JMS 1.1 Client API provides a full-featured JMS implementation supporting point-to-point (queue) and publish/subscribe (topic) messaging, request/reply patterns, transactions (both local and XA), and all standard JMS message types.
+It is designed for robust, high-performance messaging with support for connection failover, duplicate message detection, and advanced configuration options.
+Resources such as queues, topics, and connection factories are typically obtained via JNDI lookup using SwiftMQ's conventions.

 Connection Setup via JNDI